ST DAVIDS CITY OPEN GARDENS WEEKEND

 At Penrhiw Priory, (our main sponsor and part of the Retreats Group, including Twr y Felin Hotel and Roch Castle) they are working closely with the Pembrokeshire Coast National Park on the Naturally Connected Programme.
 There will be guided walks around the gardens and woodland of Penrhiw Priory.

-In another garden, local illustrator and writer Jackie Morris will be reading from The Lost Words, a book of poetry she illustrated with Robert Macfarlane.
-This book was voted the most beautiful book by UK booksellers in 2016.
+In another garden, local illustrator and writer Jackie Morris will be reading from The Lost Words, a book of poetry she illustrated with Robert Macfarlane which has won the Children’s Book of the Year in 2018.

 Check for details of each garden to plan your visit over the Open Gardens Weekend.
 There is no set trail – just plan your own when you have read about each one.
 The garden descriptions have been written by their owners and will include information about steps and stairs, difficult access, places to sit and rest or to enjoy the view and whether they welcome dogs.
 It means you can choose where to go when you want.